maazrk/fetch/README.md

 # Project structure

-fetch.py - It is the entry point of the program util.scraping_utils.py - Contains all the functions related to web scraping, making network calls i.e. extracting info from webpage, compressing the scraped data, etc util.helpers.py - Contains some helper functions for outputting the data and for validation
+fetch.py - It is the entry point of the program

+util.scraping_utils.py - Contains all the functions related to web scraping, making network calls i.e. extracting info from webpage, compressing the scraped data, etc.

+util.helpers.py - Contains some helper functions for outputting the data and for validation

 # Usage